-Vermont Food Security Roadmap Coalition
+The Vermont Food Security Coalition

 • Fund the Vermont Foodbank’s appropriations request for $5,000,000.

-• $500,000 for Vermonters Feeding Vermonters, $1,000,000 for network partners, both one-time funding in the budget
+• $500,000 for Vermonters Feeding Vermonters, $1,000,000 for Foodbank network partners, were allocated as one-time funding in the budget.

 • Continue to support the Land Access and Opportunity Board so it can perform its statutory powers and duties for improving land and housing access among historically marginalized or disadvantaged communities.

-• $1,631,582 base funding for the LAOB in the budget
+• $1,631,582 base funding for the LAOB was agreed to in the budget

 • Appropriate $20,000,000 for farm emergency recovery and resilience.